 O.C.G.A. §16-10-25 states that a person will be guilty of a crime when they give a false name, address, or date of birth to a law enforcement officer in the lawful discharge of his official duties with the intent of misleading the officer as to their identity or birthdate.

 A defendant was convicted of giving a false name in the case of Smith v.
 State.
 319 Ga.
 App.
 164, (2012).
 She was driving her sister's car without permission and got into an accident.
 When questioned by the police after the accident, she used her sister's name instead of her own.
 The defendant identified herself as the sibling and signed her sibling's name on the Miranda form as well.
 Therefore, the Court was justified in finding that the defendant intentionally gave the officer the wrong name and she was convicted of providing a false name to a law enforcement officer.

 Penalty for Giving False Information in Georgia

 A person convicted of giving a false name, address, or birthdate to a law enforcement officer in Georgia will be guilty of a misdemeanor.
 Misdemeanor charges come with a penalty of a $1,000 fine, one year in jail, or both.

 It was Unintentional: If you unintentionally gave the wrong address or birthdate because you were nervous or confused, that could be a defense.

-Our Georgia Criminal Defense Attorneys will help you understand your options and will assist you with your case.
-Our Attorneys are dedicated to being accessible to their clients—days, nights, weekends, and holidays while working hard on their behalf.
-Your Attorney will make sure you understand all your options and the good and bad of each.
+Our Georgia Giving a False Name, Address, or Birthdate to a Law Enforcement Officer Attorneys will help you understand your options and will assist you with your case.
+Our Georgia Criminal Defense Attorneys are dedicated to being accessible to their clients—days, nights, weekends, and holidays while working hard on their behalf.
+Your giving a false name, address, or birthdate to a law enforcement officer lawyer in Georgia will make sure you understand all your options and the good and bad of each.
 Let us put our experience to work for you.
 Contact our offices today to schedule a consultation.